jvermeir/dynamodb/transaction/README.md

 ```

 The table definition shows a partition key based on an id.
 This could be anything, e.g. a generated uuid.
-Adding a sortKey like this
+Adding a sortKey like this:

 ```
     transactionTable.addGlobalSecondaryIndex({